simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 .. _cfg=smpi/async-small-thresh:

-Simulating Asyncronous Send
+Simulating Asynchronous Send
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(this configuration item is experimental and may change or disapear)
+(this configuration item is experimental and may change or disappear)

 It is possible to specify that messages below a certain size will be sent as soon as the call to MPI_Send is issued, without waiting for